As a woman in a patriarchy you’ve played a role. All your life, or at least from around age 3.

 Lean in.
 Get more confident.
 Speak up.
 Take up space.
 Do your affirmations.
 Think positive.
 Dream big.
 Fake it till you make it.
 Change your thoughts, change your life.

 Many of them work.
-For some time at least.
+For some time.

 Many of them backfire.
 Because women adopting behaviors men are lauded for, get punished for it.